Treatment Options for Hepatitis B

 The Hepatitis B Foundation created the HBF Drug Watch to keep track of approved and promising new treatments.
 In 1991, “interferon alpha” was the first drug approved for hepatitis B and given as a series of injections over 1 year.
 In 1998, “lamivudine” was approved as the first oral antiviral drug taken once a day.

-There are now 7 approved drugs for hepatitis B in the United States -- 2 types of injectable interferons and 5 oral antivirals – that control the hepatitis B virus.
-A cure, however, may be in the near future because there is exciting research being done today to generate promising new drugs.
+There are approved drugs for hepatitis B in the United States – both injectable and oral antivirals – that control the hepatitis B virus.
+We hope that a cure or functional cure will be available in the near future because there is exciting research being done today to generate promising new drugs.
 These new drugs all work differently than the approved treatments, so a possible cure could include a combination of the old and new drugs.
 Several of the new drugs are already being tested in people.
 Learn more about HBV Clinical Trials.

 Visit the HBF Drug Watch for a complete list of the approved treatments for hepatitis B and promising new drugs in development.